-Do you think of yourself as an introvert, but would still like to be in the real estate business?
+Do you consider yourself an introvert but would still like to be in the real estate business?

 Or maybe you doubt that you should be there in this case?

-Some people think that the real estate business is exclusively made for extroverts.
+Some people think that the real estate business is exclusively for extroverts.

-There are many misconceptions about introverts and in many ways, they can actually even take advantage of their personality traits, for example, in sales, surprisingly.
+There are many misconceptions about introverts, and in many ways, they can even take advantage of their personality traits, for example, in sales.

-And if you go about your daily business and real estate marketing tasks in a strategic way taking your introverted nature into consideration, there is no problem at all for introverts.
+And if you go about your daily business and real estate marketing tasks strategically considering your introverted nature, there is no problem at all for introverts.

-And if you really are an introvert you will enjoy reading this article, because introverts usually like to read 😉
+And if you are an introvert, you will enjoy reading this article because introverts usually like to read 😉

 Many people have the wrong idea about introverts.

-For a long time, I thought that I was an introvert because large crowds and groups tired me and my energy balance was in the “red numbers” after a while.
+I thought I was an introvert for a long time because large crowds and groups tired me, and my energy balance was in the “red numbers” after a while.

 This usually doesn’t happen to extroverts, I thought.

-As it seems, I am rather an anti-social extrovert.
+As it seems, I am rather an extroverted introvert.

-These are people that are not afraid of people, are approachable, get a short energy boost first out of social situations but similar to introverts, they get tired pretty soon in larger groups of people.
+These people are not afraid of people, are approachable, and get a short energy boost first out of social situations.

 But enough about me.